 Professional Services Work Management

-The Professional Services Work Management capability’s enablers include Planning and Scheduling, Changes, Risks, and Issues, and Template Management.
+The Professional Services Work Management capability’s enablers include Planning and Scheduling, Changes, Risks, and Issues, and Execution and Tracking.
 Each capability within the Planview Capability Framework has a distinct set of features and functionality, business processes, best practices, and analytics and reports that deliver value to customers in the form of specific business outcomes.

 Enablers and Business Outcomes